Pulmonary Embolism Workup

 The ACR recommends chest radiography (see the images below) as the most appropriate study for ruling out other causes of chest pain in patients with suspected pulmonary embolism.[62]
 Initially, the chest radiographic findings are normal in most cases of pulmonary embolism.
 However, in later stages, radiographic signs may include a Westermark sign (dilatation of pulmonary vessels and a sharp cutoff), atelectasis, a small pleural effusion, and an elevated diaphragm.
 Generally, chest radiographs cannot be used to conclusively prove or exclude pulmonary embolism; however, radiography and electrocardiography may be useful for establishing alternative diagnoses.
 (See Electrocardiography.)

 V/Q scanning of the lungs is an important modality for establishing the diagnosis of pulmonary embolism.
-However, V/Q scanning should be used only when CT scanning is not available or if the patient has a contraindication to CT scanning or intravenous contrast material.
+V/Q scanning may be used when CT scanning is not available or if the patient has a contraindication to CT scanning or intravenous contrast material.
 Children generally have a more homogenous perfusion scan; thus, deficits in perfusion are more likely to represent real or significant pulmonary embolism than they are in adults.

 The PIOPED II trial provided high-, intermediate-, and low-probability criteria for V/Q scanning diagnosis of pulmonary embolism (see the images of high-probability scans below).

-- Two large (>75% of a segment) segmental perfusion defects without corresponding ventilation or chest radiographic abnormalities
+Two large (>75% of a segment) segmental perfusion defects without corresponding ventilation or chest radiographic abnormalities

-- Four moderate segmental perfusion defects without corresponding ventilation or chest radiographic abnormalities
+Four moderate segmental perfusion defects without corresponding ventilation or chest radiographic abnormalities

-- The intermediate-probability criteria are as follows:
+The intermediate-probability criteria are as follows:

-- Corresponding V/Q defects and radiographic parenchymal opacity in lower lung zone
+Corresponding V/Q defects and radiographic parenchymal opacity in lower lung zone

-- Single moderate matched V/Q defects with normal chest radiographic findings
+Single moderate matched V/Q defects with normal chest radiographic findings

-- Corresponding V/Q and chest radiography small pleural effusion
+Corresponding V/Q and chest radiography small pleural effusion

-- Difficult to categorize as normal, low, or high probability
+Difficult to categorize as normal, low, or high probability

 Low probability criteria are as follows:

-- Multiple matched V/Q defects, regardless of size, with normal chest radiographic findings
+Multiple matched V/Q defects, regardless of size, with normal chest radiographic findings

-- Corresponding V/Q defects and radiographic parenchymal opacity in upper or middle lung zone
+Corresponding V/Q defects and radiographic parenchymal opacity in upper or middle lung zone

-- Corresponding V/Q defects and large pleural effusion
+Corresponding V/Q defects and large pleural effusion

-- Any perfusion defects with substantially larger radiographic abnormality
+Any perfusion defects with substantially larger radiographic abnormality

-- Defects surrounded by normally perfused lung (stripe sign)
+Defects surrounded by normally perfused lung (stripe sign)

-- Nonsegmental perfusion defects (cardiomegaly, aortic impression, enlarged hila)
+Nonsegmental perfusion defects (cardiomegaly, aortic impression, enlarged hila)

 The normal finding is the presence of no perfusion defects and perfusion outlines the shape of the lung seen on a chest radiograph.